Mrunmoy/Filters/README.md

 # Filters

-A collection of small, focused **filters** implemented in modern C++ with unit tests and optional data visualization.
-The original code was in Matlab (refer to Reference section below) from Dr. Shane Ross.
-I just converted them to C++ version for my own understanding and playing with them.
+A collection of small, focused **filters** implemented in modern C++ with unit tests and optional data visualization.\
+The original code was in Matlab (see Reference section below) by Dr. Shane Ross.\
+I converted them to C++ for learning and experimentation.

 - **Build system:** CMake (GoogleTest is fetched automatically)
 - **Language standard:** C++17 (or newer)